Respect closures. Stay out of areas that are closed for bear management.

+Be alert.
 See the bear before you surprise it.
-Watch for fresh tracks, scat, and feeding sites (diggings, rolled rocks, torn up logs, ripped open ant hills).
+Watch for fresh tracks, scat, and feeding sites (signs of digging, rolled rocks, torn up logs, ripped open ant hills).

-Whenever possible hike in groups of three or more people—91% of the people injured by bears in Yellowstone since 1970 were hiking alone or with only one hiking partner; only 9% of the people injured by bears were in groups of three or more people.
+Don't hike alone.
+Hike in groups of three or more people.
+91% of the people injured by bears in Yellowstone since 1970 were hiking alone or with only one hiking partner.
+Only 9% of the people injured by bears were in groups of three or more people.

-When hiking, periodically yell "Hey Bear" especially when walking through dense vegetation or blind spots, or when traveling upwind, near loud streams, or on windy days.
+Make noise.
+When hiking, periodically yell "Hey bear!" to alert bears to your presence, especially when walking through dense vegetation/blind spots, traveling upwind, near loud streams, or on windy days.
 Avoid thick brush whenever possible.

+Avoid carcasses.
 Bears will guard and defend carcasses against other scavengers or humans.
 Dead ungulates will attract and hold many bears near the carcass site.
 It is risky to approach a carcass; many bears may be bedded nearby just out of sight.
-If you find a fresh dead ungulate carcass that still has a lot of meat remaining, leave the immediate area by the same route you approached the carcass from.
+If you find a fresh carcass, leave the area immediately by the same route you approached.
 Report all carcasses to the nearest ranger station or visitor center.

 Stay with your stuff.
 Do not leave packs or bags containing food unattended, even for a few minutes.
 Bears learn new food sources quickly.
 Allowing bears to obtain human food even once often leads to them becoming aggressive toward people when they come back looking for more.
 Aggressive bears threaten human safety and eventually must be removed from the park or killed.

 If you’re involved in a conflict with a bear, regardless of how minor, contact us or report it to a park ranger as soon as possible.
 If cell service is available, dial 911.
 The lives of other people, and the bear, may depend on it.